James-Cherished-Inc/roo-code-community/Custom Modes Visualizer/README.md

 ## 🙏 Acknowledgments

-- Built for the Roo AI assistant system
-- Inspired by modern web development best practices
-- Thanks to the React, TypeScript, and Tailwind CSS communities
+- Thanks to the Roo Code, Cline, React, TypeScript, and Tailwind CSS communities

 ---

-**Made with ❤️ for the Roo community**
+**Made with ❤️ by Roo for the Roo community**